ModernDive

 Let’s view this plot through the grammar of graphics:

-variable Life Expectancy gets mapped to they
+2. The data variable Life Expectancy gets mapped to the y-position aesthetic of the points.

-variable Population gets mapped to thesize
+3. The data variable Population gets mapped to the size aesthetic of the points.

-variable Continent gets mapped to thecolor
+4. The data variable Continent gets mapped to the color aesthetic of the points.

-etric object considered in this plot are points.
+We’ll see shortly that data corresponds to the particular data frame where our data is saved and that “data variables” correspond to particular columns in the data frame.
+Furthermore, the type of geometric object considered in this plot are points.
 That being said, while in this example we are considering points, graphics are not limited to just points.
 We can also use lines, bars, and other geometric objects.

 Let’s summarize the three essential components of the grammar in Table 2.2.

-data variable | aes | geom |
+data variable aes geom

-GDP per Capita | x | point |
+GDP per Capita x point

-Life Expectancy | y | point |
+Life Expectancy y point

-Population | size | point |
+Population size point

-Continent | color | point |
+Continent color point

 2.1.3 Other components